 I: Status quo of the sharing economy (11:00 am – 1:30 pm, in German)

--Introductory remarks by Johanna Mair, Hertie School of Governance and Ralph Wilhelm, DLR
+-Introductory remarks by Johanna Mair, Hertie School and Ralph Wilhelm, DLR

 -"Status Quo of the Sharing Economy in Germany," by Indre Maurer, University of Göttingen and Achim Oberg, University of Mannheim